keystonejs/keystone/docs/api/hooks.md

 - Invoked after all `resolveInput` hooks have resolved
 - Available for `create` and `update` operations

-If errors are found in `resolvedData` the function should either throw or call the supplied `addFieldValidationError` argument.
+If errors are found in `resolvedData` the function should either throw or call the supplied `addValidationError` argument.
 Return values are ignored.

 #### Arguments